Dear All,

 15. Letter Rip

 Split the table into 2 (or more) teams and throw out "generic" questions (see below).
-Each team alternates with answers.

 Here are some sample questions (use Hebrew or English letters, depending on your Seder's participants - or both!):